Registering your business as an LLC or Corporation comes with some significant benefits, including:

 Secure the exclusive rights to your creative works, such as images, writings, songs, or videos.
 You can register single works, or multiple unpublished works with one application.

-Registering Your Copyrights: Copyright registrations can be filed online at the US Copyright Office, linked below.
+Registering Your Copyrights: Copyright registrations can be filed online at the US Copyright Office.
 Professional services are available if you need assistance.

-Secure the exclusive rights to your inventions, including utility, design, and plant patents.
+Secure the exclusive rights to your inventions, including utility and design patents.

 Registering your Patent: You must register your patent with the United States Patent Office in order to obtain exclusive rights to your invention.
 You will likely need professional assistance with the process.